 - Mold Assessor (MRSA): Licensed to inspect, sample, test, and write remediation protocols — but NOT to perform remediation

-- Mold Remediator (MRSR): Licensed to perform the actual mold removal and remediation — our license, MRSR5370
+- Mold Remediator (MRSR): Licensed to perform the actual mold removal and remediation work

 The same company legally cannot do both assessment AND remediation — this protects homeowners from conflicts of interest.